 E-mail: c.obryan [at] maastrichtuniversity.nl

-Arjun is a PhD student at Maastricht University, supervised by Dr. O’Bryan and Prof. Pim Martens.
+Arjun is a PhD student at Maastricht University, supervised by Chris and Prof. Pim Martens.
 Joining the lab in 2025, his research explores the co-benefits for large carnivores and agriculture.
+Currently, Arjun is investigating how the media has portrayed the recent change in protection status of wolves across Europe.

 Arjun holds a Master’s degree in Forest and Nature Conservation from Wageningen University and Research, where he studied the diet and activity patterns of leopards and the diet of martial eagles.
 He obtained his Bachelor’s degree in Forestry from the College of Forestry, Ponnampet, India.
 His research interests include carnivore ecology and human-wildlife conflict.